-The 7 Stages of Building Profits and Teams across Markets
+The 7 Stages of Building Profitable Businesses and Teams across Multiple Markets

-It’s 2018.
+It’s 2019.
 Are your Area Managers, Franchisees and Regional VPs operating their markets and “developing” their people with skills, strategies and tactics from the 1990s?
 Are you performing as well as or better than your competitors in above-restaurant leadership?
 What does Multiunit Leadership mean in the digital age of supervision?
-How do you know for sure?
+How do you know for sure that your District Managers and multiunit Franchisees are aware of (and using) the best demonstrated practices in 21st Century above-unit supervision?

 Why do some Area Directors get greater results than others while doing the exact same work?
-What do the best Multiunit Leaders (MULs) do to prioritize and execute the avalanche of priorities, paperwork and people-issues that come their way daily?
+What do the best Multiunit Leaders (MULs) do to prioritize and execute the avalanche of priorities, data, reportage, and people-issues that swamp them daily?
 How have exceptional Franchisees learned to get the Big Rocks (KPIs) in place daily, and why do others fail?
 What do the most profitable MULs do when visiting their stores (and what do the least profitable ones do)?
-What are the 12 best practices that high-performing Multiunit Leaders apply that moves them from good to great, guaranteed?
+What are the 7 best practices that high-performing Multiunit Leaders apply that moves them from good to great, guaranteed?
+How do you effectively groom high-potential GMs to become high-performing Multiunit Leaders?

 Every Multitunit Leadership workshop is COMPLETELY CUSTOMIZED for every client.
 We will work closely with you to align your objectives, targets and culture into the workshop content.
 Our customers include The Walt Disney Company, Panera Bread, Marriott, The Cheesecake Factory, Taco Bell, Starbucks, Buffalo Wild Wings, Target, Chili’s, Applebee’s, McDonald’s, Five Guys, LA Fitness, Starbucks, Pizza Hut, and many more.
 Every attendee receives a customized Learner’s Workbook for the workshop to help apply the insight back at their stores ASAP.

-Multi-Unit Leaders (MULs), Regional Directors, Executives, Owners, Franchisees at Retail Operations, or QSR, Casual, Family, Fine Dining, or Contract Foodservice.
+Multi-Unit Leaders (MULs), Regional Directors, Executives, Owners, Franchisees at Retail Operations, or QSR, Casual, Family, Fine Dining, or Contract Foodservice and Retail or Salon Operations

 Offered in 90 minute, 2 hour, Half-Day or Full-Day versions